PTPN11: Structure

+Function

+PTPN11 encodes SHP2, a ubiquitously expressed protein tyrosine phosphatase that plays an important role in regulating cell signaling pathways, most notably the RAS/MAPK cascade, which controls cell proliferation, differentiation, migration, and survival.
+SHP2 acts as a positive regulator of signal transduction by dephosphorylating specific phosphotyrosine residues on target proteins, thereby facilitating the propagation of growth factor and cytokine signals.
+During embryonic development, SHP2 is essential for the formation of the heart, blood cells, bones, and other tissues.
+Germline mutations in PTPN11 cause developmental disorders such as Noonan syndrome and LEOPARD syndrome, while somatic mutations are frequently implicated in hematologic malignancies and solid tumors by promoting aberrant activation of oncogenic pathways.
+In cancer, SHP2 can function as an oncogenic driver by sustaining RAS/RAF/MAPK signaling and supporting tumor cell growth and survival.
+Thus, PTPN11/SHP2 is a critical regulator of both normal cellular processes and disease states, with its dysregulation contributing to developmental syndromes and oncogenesis.

+Clinical significance

 Missense mutations in the PTPN11 locus are associated with both Noonan syndrome and Leopard syndrome.
 At least 79 disease-causing mutations in this gene have been discovered.

-It has also been associated with Metachondromatosis.

 Noonan syndrome

 In the case of Noonan syndrome, mutations are broadly distributed throughout the coding region of the gene but all appear to result in hyper-activated, or unregulated mutant forms of the protein.
 Most of these mutations disrupt the binding interface between the N-SH2 domain and catalytic core necessary for the enzyme to maintain its auto-inhibited conformation.

 Leopard syndrome

 The mutations that cause Leopard syndrome are restricted regions affecting the catalytic core of the enzyme producing catalytically impaired Shp2 variants.
 It is currently unclear how mutations that give rise to mutant variants of Shp2 with biochemically opposite characteristics result in similar human genetic syndromes.

+Metachondromatosis

-Cancer associated with PTPN11
+It has also been associated with metachondromatosis.

+Cancer

 Patients with a subset of Noonan syndrome PTPN11 mutations also have a higher prevalence of juvenile myelomonocytic leukemias (JMML).
 Activating Shp2 mutations have also been detected in neuroblastoma, melanoma, acute myeloid leukemia, breast cancer, lung cancer, colorectal cancer.
 Recently, a relatively high prevalence of PTPN11 mutations (24%) were detected by next-generation sequencing in a cohort of NPM1-mutated acute myeloid leukemia patients, although the prognostic significance of such associations has not been clarified.
 These data suggests that Shp2 may be a proto-oncogene.
 However, it has been reported that PTPN11/Shp2 can act as either tumor promoter or suppressor.
 In aged mouse model, hepatocyte-specific deletion of PTPN11/Shp2 promotes inflammatory signaling through the STAT3 pathway and hepatic inflammation/necrosis, resulting in regenerative hyperplasia and spontaneous development of tumors.
 Decreased PTPN11/Shp2 expression was detected in a subfraction of human hepatocellular carcinoma (HCC) specimens.
 The bacterium Helicobacter pylori has been associated with gastric cancer, and this is thought to be mediated in part by the interaction of its virulence factor CagA with SHP2.